patrickbergman/EventDataAnalysis/readme.md

 ### Event functions
 function | output
 --- | ---
-hasPlayerId() | Returns a boolean which indicates if the event has a playerId getPlayerId() | Returns a string with the player id from the event getTeamId() | Returns a string with the team id from the event
+getId() | Returns a string with the id of the event getEventId() | Returns a string with the event id getTypeId() | Returns a string with the type id getPeriodeId() | Returns a string with the period id getMinute() | Returns a string with the minute of the match when the event occurs getSecond() | Returns a string with the second of the match when the event occurs getTeamId() | Returns a string with the team id getOutcome() | Returns a string with the outcome getXCoordinate() | Returns a string with the x coordinate getYCoordinate() | Returns a string with the Y coordinate getTimestamp() | Returns a string with the timestamp hasPlayerId() | Returns a boolean which indicates if the event has a playerId getPlayerId() | Returns a string with the player id from the event

 ### Qualifier functions
 function | output